thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/integrations/index.md

 * **tbmq-integration-executor** – the integration execution service (tbmq-ie).

-The Integration Executor service listens for integration events and messages from TBMQ (via Kafka), processes them based on the integration configuration, and forwards the data to the correct external system.
+The Integration Executor service listens for integration events and messages from TBMQ (via Kafka), processes them based on the integration configuration, and forwards the data to the external system.
 You can deploy multiple Integration Executor microservices within your TBMQ cluster to ensure scalability and fault isolation.

 > This architecture ensures clear separation of concerns, high availability, and improves scalability and system performance.